I came across the Nike Zoom Elite 8 by chance; it was a shoe and brand that I would not normally consider.

 I really started to enjoy running in the Elite 8 only after a few runs, initially it was a little hard.
 After 50km of running the shoe in, it only then started to show its true pedigree.
 It was a racer.

 Midsole & Outer Sole

-My first run in the Elites felt firm, angle of the hill is acute, crash rail provided good role from back to front.
-Forefoot was firm and kick off is sure footed.
+My first run in the Elites felt firm, the angle of the hill is acute, crash rail provided good role from back to front.
+Forefoot was firm and kick off is sure-footed.
 In fact, I felt faster.
 I was looking for a shoe to do short runs and speed work in; I think I met my match.